physimals/fabber_models_dsc/doc/index.rst

    :alt: DSC example
    :align: right

-These models use the `Fabber <https://fabber-core.readthedocs.io/>`_ Bayesian model fitting framework [1]_ to implement a two models for Dynamic Susceptibility Contrast MRI (DSC-MRI).
+These models use the
+`Fabber Bayesian model fitting framework <https://fabber-core.readthedocs.io/>`_ [1]_ to implement a two models for Dynamic Susceptibility Contrast MRI (DSC-MRI).

-If you are looking to process standard
+If you are simply looking to process standard
 DSC data you should probably look instead at the `Verbena <https://verbena.readthedocs.io>`_ tool which uses Fabber_DSC as its modelling implementation.
+This documentation provides a little more details on the model implementation for people who are interested in using the models directly.

 Getting FABBER_DSC
 ------------------

 The DSC models are included as part of `FSL <https://fsl.fmrib.ox.ac.uk/fsl/>`_.
-Version 6.0.1 or later is strongly recommended - this documentation describes the version of the DSC models included in this FSL release.
+Version 6.0.1 or later is strongly recommended - this documentation describes the version of the DSC models included in the current FSL release.

 Models included
 ---------------